What is an Award Centre?

 Being an Award Centre means that you are forming a partnership with the largest international pursuit of youth development in the world!

-The flexibility and sustainability of The Duke of Ed has allowed for steady growth over the 60 years that it has successfully operated internationally.
+The flexibility and sustainability of The Duke of Ed has allowed for steady growth over the 60 years.
 It is now run in more than 130 countries and has touched the lives of more than 8 million young people.

 So what are the benefits to my organisation?

 - The Duke of Ed can be used to support your organisation’s strategies and objects.

 - The Award provides tangible support in terms of experience, promotional materials, equipment, training and insurance.
 The choice of activities that the Participants can undertake can be defined by the Award Centre.

 - The structure often complements programs and activities schools and various groups already offer to young people and provides a way of recognising these efforts and at the same time without consuming resources.

 - The Duke of Ed offers a balanced framework to develop the important skills and qualities that our wider society believe young people should definitely have, including skill development, group participation, confidence, self-esteem, leadership, fitness, and community connection.